Frenchville French

 Frenchville French is a moribund French dialect spoken in Frenchville, Pennsylvania, United States.
 Frenchville is a small community of Covington Township in Clearfield County.
-The language was the subject of fieldwork by Barbara Bullock, the co-author of a range of journal articles relating to phonological patterns observed in French dialects.
+The language was the subject of fieldwork by linguist Barbara Bullock, the co-author of a range of journal articles relating to phonological patterns observed in French dialects.

 Classification

 Frenchville French is a dialect of French spoken in Clearfield County, Pennsylvania.
 French is an Indo-European Romance language.

 History

 The settlement of Frenchville, Covington Township was established in 1835 by Messrs Zavron and John Keaton in order to settle a debt made by a person in Philadelphia.
 Zavron, who was a merchant in Paris, France, persuaded around 40 families to emigrate to the property within five years with the help of a German agent.
-The settlers were from Normandy and Picardy, northwestern provinces of France.
+The settlers were from Normandy and Picardy, northern provinces of France.
 Frenchville is hidden by hills and is not surrounded by major cities or landmarks, but visitors can see a graveyard containing a life sized Christ figure on a large cross that overlooks the enclosed town.
 The settlers who worked in farms, mines, and railroads used minimal English when necessary, and as a result of not having exposure to French words for new inventions, word borrowing took place for words such as 'television' and 'radio.'
 Until sometime in the 1960s, primary schooling was local.

-Since the school system after the late 1960s discouraged French speakers from using the language, literacy was hardly, if ever, achieved by the residents.
+Since the school system after the late 1960s discouraged French speakers from using the language, written French literacy was hardly, if ever, achieved by the residents.
 While the fourth generation is able to understand the French language and not speak it, the younger generations are unable to do either.